natelandau/obsidian-metadata/README.md

 -   **Delete a value from a key**
 -   **Delete an inline tag**

+**Move Inline Metadata**: Move inline metadata to a specified location with a note

+-   **Move to Top**: Move all inline metadata beneath the frontmatter
+-   **Move to After Title**: Move all inline metadata beneath the first markdown header
+-   **Move to Bottom**: Move all inline metadata to the bottom of the note

 **Transpose Metadata**: Move metadata from inline to frontmatter or the reverse.

 When transposing to inline metadata, the `insert location` value in the config file will specify where in the note it will be inserted.

 -   **Transpose all metadata** - Moves all frontmatter to inline metadata, or the reverse